So, it’s time to get a new PC. Maybe you’re starting a new career. Maybe you’re an experienced pro, but your old rig is no longer up to the job.

 If you can’t build the PC yourself but do have a bit of knowledge in what components you need, go with a Gaming PC that you can customize yourself bought directly from the manufacturer.

 Have it assembled by the manufacturer and shipped to your doorstep.

 4. Get a specialized High-End Workstation

-You can’t build yourself and this PC you want to buy will be responsible for earning your livelihood or you need specific high-end components like Threadripper CPUs, a huge amount of RAM or a multi-gpu setups (that custom-built Gaming PCs just won’t offer)?
+You can’t build yourself and this PC you want to buy will be responsible for earning your livelihood or you need specific high-end components like Threadripper CPUs, a huge amount of RAM or multi-gpu setups (that custom-built Gaming PCs just won’t offer)?

 Then going with a specialized workstation manufacturer will be your best option, although you should expect to pay a hefty price-premium.